 The Technical Assistance (TA) is an effort to provide improved support to career and technical education programs.
 The Office of Career and Technical Education (OCTE) is committed to offering technical assistance to support programs in increasing the percentage of students reaching preparatory status and career ready benchmarks.

-The OCTE will make use of enrollment and career readiness data from the new Data Snapshot drawn from TEDS to identify programs for TA visits.
+The OCTE will make use of enrollment and career readiness data from TEDS to identify programs for TA visits.
 OCTE consultants want to visit with teachers, spend time in the classrooms/labs and determine specific areas where teachers need assistance.
 The goal is for OCTE consultants to use this time to better identify and assist teachers at the program level to improve student outcomes.